-Georgia high school plays first football game since teammate died from a head injury
+Under Friday night lights, Georgia high school 'played from the heart' to win first game since teammate's death

 Wounds and injuries

-The 16-year-old linebacker collapsed in the third quarter during a game last week and had to be helped off the field.
-He became incoherent and lost consciousness.
-He died two days later, on Sunday.
+The 16-year-old Pike County linebacker -- who wore No. 32 -- collapsed in the third quarter during a football game last week.
+Dylan had to be helped off the field.
+He lost consciousness and died of a head injury two days later, on Sunday.

-Friday, a police escort led a convoy of buses and cars on the way to Pike County's first game since Dylan's death.
-A handful of supporters wearing red -- one of the school's colors -- stood along a highway and waved as the convoy headed for Macon.
+There were reminders of Dylan everywhere -- even in the prayer by the play-by-play announcer who pastored a local church -- as the teenager's teammates slugged it out with Rutland High School on Friday, Pike's first game since Dylan's death.

+Fans and parents wore red shirts that had Dylan's initials and number.
+Coaches wore red shirts with his name on the back.

-What was just supposed to be just another Friday night game for the 4-1 Pirates took on new meaning.
-Teammates said they were determined to play for Dylan -- who wore No. 32 -- and for everyone in the tight community, such as the churchgoers who welcomed them into their sanctuaries.
+What was supposed to be just another Friday night game for the Pirates took on new meaning.
+Teammates said they were determined to play for Dylan -- who was known as DT -- and for everyone in the close-knit community, such as the churchgoers who welcomed players into their sanctuaries in the days following Dylan's death.
+His parents wanted the team to play, too.

-"The loss of Dylan will now force us to strengthen our hearts," Jordan Holley said of his former teammate in a message to CNN.
+"The loss of Dylan will now force us to strengthen our hearts," Jordan Holley said of his teammate in a message to CNN.
 "We may not be the fastest, strongest or best team in our region and we may not win another game this season but moving forward there's not a single high school team in the United States that has more heart than us, right now."

 Twenty-four hours before the game, hundreds attended Dylan's funeral.
 His teammates and members of the junior varsity team wore their red jerseys following his family's request.